 Amp hours (Ah) are a measure of a battery's capacity.
 A piece of equipment that draws 1 amp of current for 1 hour will consume 1 amp hour from a battery.
 Larger batteries are rated in amp hours (Ah).
 Smaller batteries like "AA" or cell phone batteries are rated in milliamp hours (mAh) where the "milli" translates to 1/1000th of an amp.

 For example: A typical 12 volt RV battery may have a 220 amp hour capacity.
 A typical alkaline “AA” battery on the other hand, has a capacity of around 2 to 3 amp hours (or 2000-3000 mAh).

 Consider a standard incandescent light bulb that draws 1 amp at 12 volts DC.
 Each hour it will draw 1 amp hour of capacity from your battery.
 If you left the light on for 24 hours, it will draw 24 amp hours.
 Using this calculation (24 amp hours X 9 = 216 amp hours) we conclude that this single bulb would stay lit for about 9 days on a fully charged 220 amp hour battery bank.
 At that point the battery will be nearly depleated (to 10.6 volts).

 Of course this is just a simple illustration of how to calculate amp hours.
 In reality there will be more things drawing power from your batteries than just a single light bulb, but you get the picture.

 Monitoring How Much Power Are you Using

 The only way you will really know how much battery capacity you have available is to monitor amp hour consumption.
-For this purpose, I highly recommend installing a quality battery monitoring system such as the TriMetric Battery Monitor.
+For this purpose, I highly recommend installing a quality battery monitoring system such as the TriMetric or Xantrex battery monitor.
 Simply checking your battery voltage gauge will NOT indicate how much battery capacity you have left.